-A one day all mountain pass at Niseko United will only run you ¥7,400 ($67).
-Compared to resorts like Lake Louise in Canada ($86), Aspen in Colorado ($159), or Big Sky in Montana ($140) we find this to be a pretty good deal.
+A one day all mountain pass at Niseko United will only run you ¥8500.
+Compared to resorts like Whistler, Aspen in Colorado, the Salt Lake City Resorts, or Big Sky in Montana we find this to be a pretty good deal.

 The more days you buy the more of a discount you get.
-If you’re staying for an extended amount of time but not the whole season Niseko United also sells the 50-hour pass for ¥64,000, which is good for 50 hours spent on the lifts.
+If you’re staying for an extended amount of time but not the whole season Niseko United also sells the 50-hour pass, which is good for 50 hours spent on the lifts.

-While the lift tickets are a good value just about everything else is not.
-I found almost everything from accommodation to food to be extremely expensive, for Japanese standards.
+While the lift tickets are a good value, just about everything else at Niseko is not.
+I found almost everything from accommodation to food to be extremely expensive, even for Japanese standards.
 In the high season, a hostel bed can run you as much as ¥7000/night.
 Basic hotel rooms that would cost you $200 USD in the rest of the world go for $700-$800.
 It’s ski town robbery at its finest here, folks.

 If you want to eat out at a Japanese restaurant you can expect to drop at least ¥2000 per person on the low end.
 We went into the board shop to look at buying a new snowboard and the retail price was 30% more than what we would pay back home in the US or Canada.

 I could go on and on, but the fact of the matter is if you want the powder you gotta pay the price.
-Niseko is ski resort pricing to the max, think Colorado or Whistler prices, but a tad bit worse.
+Niseko is greedy foreign-run ski resort pricing to the max, think Colorado or Whistler prices, but a tad bit worse.
 Save up some money for this trip because it is not going to be a cheap one.

-That being said we did find a few grocery stores around Niseko to get cheaper food here.
+That being said, we did find a few grocery stores around Niseko to get cheaper food here.
 The best one with a good selection and reasonably priced is Hirafu 188, located just a few steps away from the Hirafu Gondola.